awsdocs/aws-private-ca-user-guide/doc_source/UsingTemplates.md

 ## Template definitions<a name="template-definitions"></a>

-The following sections provide configuration details about supported ACM Private CA certificate templates\.
+The following sections provide configuration details about supported AWS Private CA certificate templates\.

 ### BlankEndEntityCertificate\_APIPassthrough/V1 definition<a name="BlankEndEntityCertificate_APIPassthrough"></a>

 With blank end\-entity certificate templates, you can issue end\-entity certificates with only X\.509 Basic constraints present\.
-This is the simplest end\-entity certificate that ACM Private CA can issue, but it can be customized using the API structure\.
+This is the simplest end\-entity certificate that AWS Private CA can issue, but it can be customized using the API structure\.
 The Basic constraints extension defines whether or not the certificate is a CA certificate\.
 A blank end\-entity certificate template enforces a value of FALSE for Basic constraints to ensure that an end\-entity certificate is issued and not a CA certificate\.

 Blank passthrough templates are useful for issuing smart card certificates that require specific values for Key usage \(KU\) and Extended key usage \(EKU\)\.
 For example, Extended key usage may require Client Authentication and Smart Card Logon, and Key usage may require Digital Signature, Non Repudiation, and Key Encipherment\.
 Unlike other passthrough templates, blank end\-entity certificate templates allow the configuration of KU and EKU extensions, where KU can be any of the nine supported values \(digitalSignature, nonRepudiation, keyEnciphermet, dataEncipherment, keyAgreement, keyCertSign, cRLSign, encipherOnly, and decipherOnly\) and EKU can be any of the supported values \(serverAuth, clientAuth, codesigning, emailProtection, timestamping, and OCSPSigning\) plus custom extensions\.